exponential-decay/demystify/README.md

 * --db <input filename>

-Outputs a report from a pre-existing sqlite database.
+Outputs a report from a pre-existing sqlite database. **HTML** is output by default, and it's a good idea to pipe this to a file, e.g.:

+    python droidsqliteanalysis.py --db opf-with-text.db > my_html_file.htm

+TXT can be output by using a --txt flag:

+    python droidsqliteanalysis.py --db opf-with-text.db --txt > my_txt_file.txt

 #### Rogues Gallery (v.0.2.0 only: https://github.com/exponential-decay/droid-sqlite-analysis/releases/tag/0.2.0)